mixxxdj/manual/source/chapters/vinyl_control.rst

   output), and two stereo sound inputs.

   Your sound card inputs must match the turntable outputs.
-Turntables output very quiet phono-level outputs that must be amplified for Mixx to use.
+Turntables output very quiet phono-level outputs that must be amplified for Mixxx to use.
   You should either find a sound card that has phono pre-amplifiers built in (one for each deck), use standalone phono pre-amplifiers, or use turntables with built in phono pre-amplifiers.